 This fund will rapidly deploy short-term, flexible operating grants to All Stars’ grantees and nonprofit partners to help them manage through this extraordinary time and continue to serve the youth and communities that are already living on the edge.

 The All Stars community has always responded in times of crisis.
 Today is no different.
 We need your support – every dollar makes an impact.
 Please join us and stand with our grantees in this critical moment.

 On behalf of All Stars, our grantees, and the youth we serve, thank you!

-Eligibility: Applicants must be current or former All Stars grantees that have experienced unexpected costs or loss of revenue due to economic disruption from the COVID-19 outbreak.
+Eligibility: Applicants must be current or former grantees of the All Stars Cohort Program that have experienced unexpected costs or loss of revenue due to economic disruption from the COVID-19 outbreak.
 This is designed as a flexible short-term response fund to provide relief for a variety of unexpected costs, loss of revenue due to cancelling fundraising or donor events, or curtailing of program services due to the coronavirus outbreak.
 We will give special consideration to grantees in highly affected geographies and those experiencing significant cashflow challenges.